 Though I was reasonably good with my grammar already, Grammarly helped with the smaller things.
 The little things like where I should use my commas and where not to.
 And also to stick with a particular English writing.
 With the majority of my readers from the US, I set my option to ‘American- English,’ which helped further.
 Where I first wrote ‘labour,’ it turned it to ‘labor’ and turned ‘centre’ to ‘center’.

 I wouldn’t necessarily say this part helped improve my writing in this case, but it assisted in focusing for my specific audience – and in my line of work (blogging), that’s what I wanted!

 Some of the other reasons why I’d recommend it are:

-The way Grammarly seamlessly fits into your text editor box and functions is probably the best feature you can get.
+The way Grammarly seamlessly fits into your text editor box and functions is the best feature you can get.
 While there are many sites and apps that help you with this work, Grammarly is by far more reliable, far more user-friendly.

 Most apps and sites that make pretty blunt mistakes while detecting for errors, or try to correct them – sending irrelevant suggestions.
 While Grammarly (I can’t deny) does make mistakes occasionally, it is negligibly rare.
 I write at least two five-hundred word pieces every day with the help of Grammarly, and I don’t see it making a mistake anywhere that often.

 All you have to do is just visit their site and add their free extension plugin for your browser to try it out.
 And with no further setup, it begins to work!
 As long as you have a stable internet connection, you’re good to go.
-The best part of it is that you don’t even need to fill those payment details when you begin using your free version.
+The best part of it is that you don’t even need to fill in those payment details when you begin using your free version.